-Kevin has a master's degree in elementary education and over fifteen years of experience teaching school groups of all ages as an educator at organizations such as the South Carolina Aquarium and the Science Factory Children's Museum.
+Kevin has a master's degree in elementary education and over twenty years of experience teaching school groups of all ages as an educator at organizations such as the South Carolina Aquarium and the Science Factory Children's Museum and through doing school visits.
 He has presented his children's books to students from kindergarten to high school, and is skilled at reaching grade level science and literacy standards.
-Kevin does live and Skype school visits throughout the school year.
+Kevin does live school visits and virtual school visits (through platforms such as Skype, Zoom, or Google Hangout) throughout the school year.

 For Kevin's contact info, a description of each program option and feedback on his school visit programs, scroll down.